Case 49 – History

 The patient’s presenting weight was approximately 300 lbs.

-Abdominal CT scan showed a large left retroperitoneal mass measuring 23 x 18 x 21 cm.
+Abdominal CT scan showed a large left retroperitoneal mass measuring approximately 24 cm in maximal dimension.

 Biopsy diagnosis was dedifferentiated liposarcoma.